OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 A Python script, called ``mkbranch.py`` located in the ``util`` directory of the trunk will help create and configure your development branch for you.
 It will create your branch and create a buildout for you on the branch.
-Internally, the script is simply talking to Bazaar_ and zc.buildout_.
+Internally, the script is simply talking to Bazaar and zc.buildout.
 You could perform these tasks manually, but you should use the script in order to keep your branch consistent with others in OpenMDAO.
 This will make it easier for the configuration manager to locate and merge your branch, and it will also make it